 The second movement of the space is defined by a dramatic, pre-existing arched vault—brought to life by a dynamic up-lighting system.
 An expansive, solid oak counter emulates the three-legged form of ancient Cembalo instruments, on which Mozart composed great works.
 Another row of velvet curtains signal an intermezzo between front and back of house—the third sequence of the space is narrower and condensed with a desk, meeting space, and amenities.

 28 multistory apartments facing a park with impeccable views in various directions enhanced by a slight shift in paln based on an orthogonal system.
 Spectacular 4.5 meter high living-rooms are facing the park along the folded bay window like facade.
 Every unit is composed around this central space, considered the heart of the apartment.

 By transforming the classical Maisonette typology to a complex split-level system not only long stairways are avoided but also much more intriguing spaces result.
 Typologies of apartments vary within the system and reach from 70sqm standard to 200sqm corner units with open fireplaces.

-Besides multiple private outdoor spaces every unit benefits from natural light on a minimum of two opposite facades.
-Anemities such as an intensively vegetated rooftop providing two covered outdoor barbeque kitchens, a private gym, spa and swimming pool above the city´s roofs set new standards to luxury living.
+Besides private outdoor spaces every unit benefits from natural light on a minimum of two opposite facades.
+Anemities such as an intensively vegetated rooftop providing two covered outdoor barbeque kitchens and a swimming pool above the city´s roofs set new standards to urban living.

-Renovation of a late 19th century Garçonnière in the center of Vienna.
+Renovation of a late 19th century Garçonnière in the historic center of Vienna.